A new British documentary explores the impact of Covid-19 on sex work

 “How we’re seen, how we are perceived, how we’re victimised, stereotyped, made into plot devices, is objectification at its finest,” Clare told us in one of our interviews while explaining that sex workers wish to destigmatise the industry in popular culture, society and political discourse.

 As a crew we’ve had to overcome and confront many of our own prejudices.
-We’ve dug up resources that are sex workers led and let the sex workers drive the narrative.
+We’ve dug up resources that are sex worker-led and let the sex workers drive the narrative.
 After eight months of work, we still feel that we’re only beginning to understand their experiences.

 The UK has several sex worker organisations including Sex Worker Advocacy Resistance Movement (SWARM) and English Collective of Prostitutes (ECP).
 Both were very vocal during the pandemic about how sex workers were not able to work and access their usual income.
 Covid-19 has only highlighted the difficulties sex workers face in comparison with other workers in different industries.